 University Safety Committee

-The University Safety Committee last met on Tuesday the 16th February 2016.
-The next meeting is on Tuesday 14th April 2016.
-Approved minutes from previous meetings are available from the Safety, Health and Wellbeing website. https://www.safety.uwa.edu.au/people/committees/safety
+The University Safety Committee last met on Tuesday the 21st February 2017.
+The next meeting is on Tuesday 11th April 2017.

 Previous Safety, Health and Wellbeing Newsletters

 For those who have missed out on our earlier editions, copies of previous newsletters can be obtained from the following web site: